 “Philip Hancock’s insights are precise and authentic – he is part of the great tradition of writers who capture the true spirit of working class life.”

 Philip Hancock was born in Newchapel, Stoke-on-Trent.
 He left school at sixteen to serve a City & Guilds craft apprenticeship.
 Discovered and mentored by poet Michael Laskey, his debut pamphlet Hearing Ourselves Think (Smiths Knoll, 2009) was a Guardian Book of the Year.
 A second pamphlet Just Help Yourself (Smiths Knoll), appeared in 2016.
 Jelly Baby, a film-poem, screened at various short film festivals and was published by Areté.
-City Works Dept. was published by CB editions in 2018.
+City Works Dept. was published by CB editions in 2018, and a second collection House on the A34 in 2023.

 Philip’s work has appeared in Areté, The Forward Book of Poetry 2019 (Faber & Faber), The New Statesman, The North, Nth Position, Magma, Oxford Magazine, Poetry London, The Poetry Paper (Aldeburgh Poetry Festival), The Poetry Review, Prototype (2), The Rialto, Smiths Knoll and The Spectator.
 A selection of his work also appeared in Oxford Poets 2010 (Carcanet).